scribe-public/sample-policies/docs/v2/initiatives/rules/sarif/verify-sarif.md

 ```

 ## Mitigation
 Ensures that the SARIF report adheres to the predefined generic compliance rules by validating  the vulnerability types, severity levels, and total number of findings.
-This verification helps maintain  a consistent security posture and prevents the use of images with unacceptable vulnerability profiles.
+This verification helps maintain  a consistent security posture and prevents the use of images with unacceptable

 ## Description